f1ashine/arltest/README.md

   uses: csexton/debugger-action@master
 ```

-In the log for the action you will see:
+In the log for the action you will seesdfsdf:

 ```
 Running tmate...